-It should be noted that most of these methods apply to a specific situation, where an accurate evaluation of interference is carried on and all parameters are fixed, while statistical models allow to take account of variability of some parameters within specified ranges.
-As such, in order to increase confidence on wide applicability of results to real cases, simulation for more than one single case was considered advisable.
+It should be noted that most of these methods apply to a specific situation where an accurate evaluation of interference is carried on and all parameters are fixed, while statistical models allow taking account of variability of some parameters within specified ranges.
+As such , simulation for more than one single case was considered advisable in order to increase confidence on wide applicability of results to real cases.

-Studies carried on with such methods are addressed in sections 7.4 (Shanghai, China), section 7.8 (Washington D.C., USA) and section 7.9 (S. Jose US), for several conditions and use cases.
+Studies carried on with such methods are addressed in sections 7.4 (Shanghai, China), section 7.8 (Washington D.C., USA) and section 7.9 (San Jose, California, USA) for several conditions and use cases.

 Finally, a 3GPP method, capable of also applying statistical analysis to a 3D described environment is described and analysed in section 7.7.